 - 1. Retain existing historic walkways - 2.
 Walks and walkways in front and side yards or those that are substantially visible from the street in new construction should follow the historic design precedents of their surrounding environment. - 3.
 Retain existing historic driveways. - 4.
 Driveways made of twin parallel paved strips are considered important historic features and should be maintained where possible.
 This type of driveway design can be used in new construction where appropriate. - 5.
 For new construction, provide driveways to the side of the new building.
 New driveways should be as narrow as possible. - 6.
 Do not place paved areas for parking in the front yard.
 In smaller-scale residential parcels, driveways that stop at the original building façade are viewed as front yard parking pads, and thus are prohibited.
 All driveways for residential uses should extend to at least the rear building line. - 7.
 Repair damaged areas with materials that match the original paving in color, size, texture, and finish.
 Ensure any new paving material is compatible with the character of the context of the project.
-Asphalt paving is not allowed for sidewalks, curb cuts, and aprons.
+Asphalt paving is not allowed for sidewalks, curb cuts, and aprons. - 8.
+Do not pave up to the foundation.
+A planting strip approximately 6"-12" wide should be left between the drive and house.

 8.2 1.
 Introduction 2.
 Historic District Review Process 3.
 Historic Districts & Architecture 4.
 Rehabilitation of Building Elements 5.
-Building Materials 0.2 6.
+Building Materials 6.
 New Construction 7.
 Additions 8.
 Guidelines for Private Sites 9.
 Demolition & Relocation of Historic Structures Appendices